js044/nenrikido/content/blog/post/2025/homarr.md

 A few warnings about my CSS:

-* It's not perfect!.
+* It's not perfect.
 Dialog modals inherit translucence and I haven't figured out how to make them more opaque/legible yet.
 * The RGB colors are set to a palette that matches my background image and the hex codes I set in my Homarr colors settings (a primary color of #1c5e28 and a secondary color of #d6d385.)
 * Some of the gray font is a little hard to read.
 I haven't figured out which class to target yet.
 Maybe some other time.